TyABarwick/ud036_StarterCode/README.md

 ## Functionality
 - Three movie posters will be shown on the Fresh Tomatoes Movie Trailers web page
 - By clicking a movie poster a trailer for the movie is launched

+## Attributions
+- Starter code was from udacity/ud036_StarterCode.
+- fresh_tomatoes.py was not altered

 License